schoeberl/chisel-lab/vending/README.md

 aware of DTU's policy on this (see: Studiehaandbog, Regelsamling, afsnit 3.9 "Snyd ved eksamen og anden bedoemmelse").

-**If you want, you are allowed to use the help of ChatGPT to write your report.**
+**If you want, you are allowed to use the help of ChatGPT or other LLMs to write your report.**
 In that case, state in the preface that you used ChatGPT to write/enhance the report and cite ChatGPT.
 You ae still responsible for the text and any nonsense that ChatGPT writes.